TrenchBoot/documentation/blueprints/AMD_Grub_Late_Launch.md

 ## Background

-The AMD SKINIT instruction is a means to initiate a "late launch" that establishes a Dynamic Root of Trust Measuremnt (DRTM).
+The AMD SKINIT instruction is a means to initiate a "late launch" that establishes a Dynamic Root of Trust Measurement (DRTM).
 The instruction call requires the system to be in a specific state as enumerated below,
  * SVM check, either the `EFER.SVME` bit is set to 1 or the feature flag `CPUID Fn8000_0001_ECX[SKINIT]` is set to 1